-Nan Alison Sutter was born on December 14, 1959, in Chicago, Illinois, to George, a certified public accountant, and Sarah, an immigrant from England.
-Raised in Munster, Indiana, Nan Sutter attended the local schools and graduated from Munster High School in 1977.
-Sutter earned an A.B. in biology from Princeton University in 1981 and an M.D. from Cornell University in 1985.
+Nan Hayworth was born Nan Alison Sutter on December 14, 1959, in Chicago, Illinois, to George Sutter, a certified public accountant, and Sarah Sutter, an immigrant from England.
+Raised in Munster, Indiana, Hayworth attended the local schools and graduated from Munster High School in 1977.
+She earned an AB in biology from Princeton University in 1981 and a medical degree from Cornell University in 1985.
 She met her husband, Scott Hayworth, an obstetrician/gynecologist, in college.
-The couple has two sons, Will and Jack.
-After managing a successful ophthalmology practice for seven years, Nan Hayworth worked for the Mount Kisco Medical Group in 1996 until her retirement in 2005.
-She also served as an attending physician and a clinical instructor at local hospitals, and worked as vice president of a health care communications agency in 2007.2
+The couple has two sons: Will and Jack.
+After managing a successful ophthalmology practice for seven years, Hayworth worked for the Mount Kisco Medical Group in 1996 until her retirement in 2005.
+She also served as an attending physician and a clinical instructor at local hospitals and worked as vice president of a health care communications agency in 2007.2

-Considering herself a “well-informed citizen,” Hayworth considered public office after the 2008 elections.
-“I was worried that the very character of America was going to be changing in ways I would very much dislike. . .
-My comments were frequent and vivid, and my husband said to me one night . . . ‘perhaps you should run for Congress.’
+Before entering politics, Hayworth described herself as a “well-informed citizen,” but she began seriously considering public office after the 2008 elections.
+“I was worried that the very character of America was going to be changing in ways I would very much dislike. . . .
+My comments were frequent and vivid, and my husband said to me one night … ‘perhaps you should run for Congress.’
 And I said, ‘You know, maybe I could.’”3 Ari Fleischer, a family friend and former press secretary for President George W. Bush, also encouraged Hayworth to run.
-Launching her campaign in the fall of 2009, Hayworth ran in a district that extended along the New York Hudson Valley corridor linking New York City to the upstate suburbs.
+Launching her campaign in the fall of 2009, Hayworth ran in a district that extended along New York’s Hudson River Valley corridor linking New York City to the upstate suburbs.
 She faced minimal opposition in the Republican primary, beating Neil DeCarlo, a chief compliance officer at a small brokerage firm, with 69 percent of the vote.
-Hayworth faced two-term incumbent John Hall in the general election.
-A centrist Republican with Tea Party support, Hayworth ran on a platform that encompassed permanent tax cuts for all incomes, repealing the Affordable Care Act and replacing it with health savings accounts, and endorsing a flat tax.
-Hayworth defeated Hall with almost 53 percent of the vote.4
+Hayworth faced two-term Democratic incumbent John Hall in the general election.
+With support from the small government Tea Party movement, Hayworth’s platform called for permanent tax cuts for all incomes, a general flat tax, and health savings accounts to replace the Affordable Care Act.
+On Election Day, Hayworth defeated Hall with almost 53 percent of the vote.4

-Hayworth also worked across the aisle with Democratic colleagues.
-She founded the Congressional Common Ground Caucus with David Cicilline of Rhode Island to build stronger relationships among members from different parties.
-“Bringing together Members with divergent political views to share congenial conversation,” Hayworth said, “will improve the atmosphere in which we work, to better serve our constituents and the nation.”8
+Hoping to build stronger cross-party relationships, Hayworth worked with Democrat David N. Cicilline of Rhode Island to found the Congressional Common Ground Caucus.
+“Bringing together Members with divergent political views to share congenial conversation,” Hayworth said, “will improve the atmosphere in which we work, to better serve our constituents and the nation.”9

 1Congressional Record, House, 112th Cong., 2nd sess.
 (29 November 2012): H6508.